 The American Burn Injury Association says that burns remain a leading cause of accidental death in the U.S. They also say 486,000 people went to emergency rooms for non-fatal burns between 2010 and 2014.

 In certain situations, burn injuries are completely preventable had it not been for someone else's negligence.
-The attorneys at The Kelleher Firm can help with these situations.
+The attorneys at Kelleher Law can help with these situations.
 To find out if you have a claim, please call us at 833-546-3675.
-We have offices in Naples and Fort Myers, Florida.
+We have offices in Naples and Fort Myers, Florida, and Atlanta, Georgia.